KIC/message-hider/README.md

 ### Install

-You can download the binary executable for windows (hider.exe), ubuntu (hider) and macOS (mc-hider).
-Alternatively there is a docker image on github registry.
+You can download the binary executable for windows (hider.exe), linux (hider) requires GLIBC >=2.38 and macOS (mc-hider).
+Alternatively there is a docker image on github registry and a flatpack app.
 Of course you can clone the repo and use your local python.

 In any case, make sure you have ffmpeg installed if you plan to use audio files.